I get a lot of e-mail.

 The next day we were surrounded by her parents, her brother and his girlfriend, and her sister, while they nattered at us for over an hour with nary a word in English.
-It didn't matter, I knew exactly what they were saying; disapproval was written all over their faces.
+It didn't matter; disapproval was written all over their faces.

 Despite that she'd worked her butt off to become a Canadian citizen to be able to sponsor them to live in Canada, they were ungrateful and angry with some of the choices she'd made.

 One of them being me.
 To her credit, she informed them that she'd made her decision, and stayed with me.
 That's why she has my loyalty.

 Over time, her family grew to realise I wasn't a colonial foreign devil.
 Canada didn't colonise Hong Kong, and I'm not British.

 ~ Why do you live in Hong Kong?

 Simple.
 My wife wanted to go home.
 She was tired of Canadian winters, and her dream was to own a business in Hong Kong.
 When she told me she wanted to move, I said: Why not?
 After all, who am I to deny her dreams?

 She made arrangements and moved on October 1, 1997.
 I lagged behind in Canada for a year to work, sell the house, sell the minivan and sell off or give away most of our possessions.
 I sure as Hell wasn't going to cart that stuff across the Pacific Ocean.

 I moved to Hong Kong exactly one year later, October 1, 1998.